-(1) The maximum value of the transverse contact stress is greater than the longitudinal contact symmetrically distributed in a longitudinal direction, while the lateral contact stress presented an almostantisymmetricdistributioninalongitudinaldirection.
-Underthefullbraking condition, longitudinal stress is the main component of the horizontal contact stresses.
+(1) The maximum value of the transverse contact stress is greater than the longitudinal contact stress under the free-rolling condition.
+However, the situation under the full-braking condition is the opposite.

+(2) Longitudinal contact stresses under the free-rolling and full-braking conditions were symmetrically distributed in a longitudinal direction, while the lateral contact stress presented an almost antisymmetric distribution in a longitudinal direction.
+Under the full-braking condition, longitudinal stress is the main component of the horizontal contact stresses.

-(2) Longitudinal contact stresses under the free-rolling and full-braking conditions were andlow tire pressure are important contributors to the wear of the tire shoulder.
-Properly increasing the inflation pressure can effectively relieve damage to the tire should er caused by overloading.
+(3) The tire load and inflation pressure have significant impacts on contact stresses.
+Overload and low tire pressure are important contributors to the wear of the tire shoulder.
+Properly increasing the inflation pressure can effectively relieve damage to the tire shoulder caused by overloading.